<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 • Identifying non-responders - using the team view, which individuals are red and which ones are green considering that they are all on the same training plan

-• Showcasing improvement in the return to play process - using the individual view compare start of injury return date to current date in the rehab process to show improvements to sports medicine or the individual.
+• Showcasing improvement in the return to play process - using the individual view compare the start of injury return date to the current date in the rehab process to show improvements to sports medicine or the individual.
 Individual limb force and time metrics are best used here, for example - Left average braking force.

 Let's Get the Conversation Started...

-The Block Report can also serve as an easy conversation starter with other key stakeholders (i.e. sport coaches, sports medicine, or parents) on highlighting trends in performance to the team, group, or individual's development.
+The Block Report can also serve as an easy conversation starter with other key stakeholders (i.e. sports coaches, sports medicine, or parents) on highlighting trends in performance to the team, group, or individual's development.
 By creating templates, one can choose metrics that are suitable for the population you are presenting to, providing multiple lenses for analyses.

 Overview